drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.cart/04.cart-events/docs.md

 - `CartEvents::CART_ENTITY_ADD`: Fired after adding a purchasable entity to the cart.
 - `CartEvents::CART_ORDER_ITEM_UPDATE`: Fired after updating an order item.
 - `CartEvents::CART_ORDER_ITEM_REMOVE`: Fired after removing an order item form the cart.
-- `CartEvents::CART_ITEM_COMPARISON_FIELDS`: Fired when altering the list of comparison fields - comparison fields is how Drupal commerce determines when you add an item to the cart if it can be combined with an existing item.
+- `CartEvents::ORDER_ITEM_COMPARISON_FIELDS`: Fired when altering the list of comparison fields - comparison fields is how Drupal commerce determines when you add an item to the cart if it can be combined with an existing item.

 ## Basic Example